sstendahl/Graphs/README.md

   - Translating data
   - Center data
   - Smoothening of data
+  - Take the derivative or indefinite integral of your data
+  - Fourier Transformations
   - Custom transformations using anything that is compatible with the numpy module

 Graphs is still in early development, and a large number of features is still planned.
 For any future requests or feedback, please file an issue [at the Github issue tracker](https://github.com/SjoerdB93/Graphs/issues).